Skip Navigation

 High School Common Core English/Math, Next-Generation Science Standards, Love and Logic social-emotional curriculum, Justice Project milestone and capstone

 A school-wide, multi-layered student leadership and justice development program trains students of all ages to lead like Jesus: by serving.
-Students regularly serve their peers in partner schools in surrounding communities.
+SCS collaborates with ministries in four partner communities to build relationships that can be mutually encouraging and edifying.
+Students regularly serve their peers in partner ministries in surrounding communities.
+These community-based experiences enrich students’ learning in the classroom and help them understand biblical truths in the context of their local community.
 Students start and finish their high school experience with multidisciplinary justice projects designed to get them started on a lifetime journey of advocating for justice in the Dominican Republic and around the world.

 Sports

-Twenty-two athletics teams challenge almost 300 students in soccer, basketball, futsal, and volleyball.
-Team sports begin as early as kindergarten.
-Athletes compete with schools around the country through Association of Colombian and Caribbean American Schools (ACCAS).
+Twenty-two athletics teams challenge over 200 students in soccer, basketball, futsal, and volleyball.
+Team sports begin in elementary school.
+Athletes compete with schools locally through the Liga Deportiva Colegial de Santiago (LDCS) and from across the Caribbean through the Association of Colombian and Caribbean American Schools (ACCAS).

 Upcoming Events